davidsowerby/gitplus/README.md

 ## ChangeLog

-Using the two components above, ```ChangeLog``` generates a change log from Git comments, with a number of configurable options.
-It also uses Velocity template so that the layout can be changed easily.
+Using the two components above, ```ChangeLog``` generates a change log from Git comments.
+Many elements are configurable, and a Velocity template is used to enable the user to change the layout.

 # Status